 Ashley Wheater: “It gives me great joy to begin a milestone year at the Joffrey with productions that I have wanted to bring to Chicago for a long time….
 We look forward to a spectacular season in our new home at Lyric Opera House.”

 Greg Cameron: “We are excited to begin our partnership at Lyric while celebrating a quarter-century in our home city, a point of great pride for all of us.
 There is limitless opportunity that will take us to a new level of artistic excellence, and with Ashley’s artistic vision at the helm, we will exceed the expectations of our audiences, students, and the Chicago community.
 This new business model places Joffrey, Lyric, and the City of Chicago in a position of leadership across the cultural landscape.
 As a result, we collectively heighten our commitment to enriching people’s lives through art, education, and engagement.”

-Besides the magical Nutcracker, the 25th anniversary also highlights some of Joffrey’s greatest accomplishments like the 2009 establishment of the Joffrey Academy of Dance, Official School of The Joffrey Ballet, which birthed Winning Works.
+The 25th anniversary highlights some of Joffrey’s greatest accomplishments like the 2009 establishment of the Joffrey Academy of Dance, Official School of The Joffrey Ballet, which birthed Winning Works.
 “The establishment of the Joffrey Community Engagement programs, now with 93 programs in 58 Chicago Public Schools.”
 The very first time the Joffrey brought original choreography, designs, and a commissioned score to the stage was with Yuri Possokhov’s Anna Karenina.

 Congratulations to the Joffrey Ballet!

 *A Special Thanks to The Joffrey Ballet and The Silverman Group for the press release.*